Gissio/radpro/docs/users.md

 Rad Pro comes with default conversion factors for various Geiger-Müller tubes:

-* J305: 175.0 cpm/µSv/h
+* J305: 153.8 cpm/µSv/h
-* J321: 153.0 cpm/µSv/h
+* J321: 153.8 cpm/µSv/h
 * J613: 68.4 cpm/µSv/h
 * J614: 68.4 cpm/µSv/h
-* M4011: 153.0 cpm/µSv/h
+* M4011: 153.8 cpm/µSv/h
-* SBM-20: 175.0 cpm/µSv/h
+* SBM-20: 153.8 cpm/µSv/h

 You can also set a custom conversion factor by going to the settings, selecting "Geiger tube", "Conversion Factor", and choosing an appropriate value from the list.

-## Background level measurement

-Geiger-Müller tubes, being composed of matter, inherently contain atoms prone to radioactive decay.
-Consequently, the tubes themselves emit radiation.
-This intrinsic radiation will depend on factors such as tube type, size, and production batch.

-Hence, it's important to account for this intrinsic radiation when comparing the background level of radiation measured by different devices, as it will influence the measurement.

 ## Data logging

 Rad Pro lets you log cumulative dose count, from which both rate and dose can be derived.

-To log data, simply select a data logging interval in the settings.
+To start logging, simply select a data logging interval in the settings.
 Data is automatically logged in the background.
+When memory gets full, old data is overwritten.

 To live log data on a computer or download the datalogs, use the [GeigerLog](https://github.com/Gissio/geigerlog-radpro) data logging software.
 "CPM" data is Rad Pro's instantaneous counts per minute value, averaged through Rad Pro's adaptive averaging algorithm.
 "CPS" data is the low-level counts per second value.
 "CPS" data should conform to a Poisson distribution, "CPM" not.

 ## Dead time and dead-time compensation

 [Dead time](https://en.wikipedia.org/wiki/Geiger%E2%80%93M%C3%BCller_tube#Quenching_and_dead_time) is the period of time during which the Geiger-Müller tube is unable to detect another radiation event immediately after detecting one.
 This occurs because the tube becomes saturated after each radiation event, typically for a time of 50-200 µs.
-Consequently, measurements of high levels of radiation will be inaccurate as the tube fails to register the counts during this dead time period.
+Consequently, measurements of high levels of radiation will be inaccurate as the tube fails to register the counts during this dead-time period.

 Rad Pro lets you compensate these missed counts by applying dead-time compensation.